dfmoralesb/MPE_tutorials/README.md

 * [Phylogenomics](tutorials/ORTHOLOGY.md)<br>A tutorial on the phylogenomics workflow - with a focus on tree-based orthology inference

-* [Alternative support values - Conflict analysis](tutorials/CONFLICT.MD)<br>A tutorial on alternative way to measure node support - wit a focus on conflict analyses
+* [Alternative support values - Conflict analysis](tutorials/CONFLICT.MD)<br>A tutorial on alternative ways to measure node support - with a focus on conflict analyses

 * [Identifying Whole Genome Duplication](tutorials/WGD.md)<br>A tutorial on mapping gene duplications using a tree-based approach